maxitg/SetReplace/README.md

 ## Relations between Set Elements

 A more interesting case (and the only case we have studied with any reasonable detail) is the case of set elements that are related to each other.
-Specifically, the elements can be expressed as ordered lists of atoms (or vertices), and the set essentially becomes an ordered hypergraph.
+Specifically, we can consider ordered lists of atoms (or vertices) as elements, in which case the set becomes an ordered hypergraph.

 As a simple example consider a set
 ```